Frijol/climate-change/GLOSSARY.md

 ## phase-to-phase voltage
 voltage as measured between two phases, the voltage at an element in a delta configuration of generations

+## physical transmission rights
+in a grid electrical system, the right to transmit a certain amount of power, for a certain time, through a certain branch of the transmission network [Kirschen, 147][Kirschen]

 ## phytonutrients
 chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
 Also part of plant immune systems.